idodov/pixoo64-media-album-art/README.md

 2. **Restart AppDaemon:**
    - Restart the AppDaemon add-on to refresh the script and sensor data.

-3. **Enable Debug Logging:**
-   - Enable debug logging to identify potential issues with the script:
-     ```yaml
-     logger:
-       default: info
-       logs:
-         appdaemon: debug
-     ```

 </details>
 <details>
 <summary><strong>Lyrics Are Not Displaying</strong></summary>
    Note: Radio stations does not support lyrics.

 #### **Possible Causes:**
-- The track does not have synchronized lyrics.
+- The track does not have synchronized lyrics that can be found on database.
+- Media Player not support needed metadata.
 - The `lyrics` parameter is not enabled in the configuration

 #### **Solutions:**